jdhitsolutions/myTickle/Docs/Add-TickleEvent.md

 ### -Date

-Enter the datetime for the event
+Enter the date and time for the event

 ```yaml
 Type: DateTime